James Outman Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks fourth in the league with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 9.8 K/9, the fourth-best in MLB.

-- The Cubs have a 3.02 team ERA that ranks fourth across all MLB pitching staffs.
+- The Cubs' 3.18 team ERA ranks fifth among all league pitching staffs.

-- Cubs pitchers combine to give up the second-fewest home runs in baseball (12 total, 0.7 per game).
+- Cubs pitchers combine to surrender 15 home runs (0.8 per game), the sixth-fewest in the league.

-- Taillon makes the start for the Cubs, his fourth of the season.
-He is 0-2 with a 3.86 ERA and 16 strikeouts in 14 2/3 innings pitched.
+- Smyly makes the start for the Cubs, his fourth of the season.
+He is 1-1 with a 4.70 ERA and 13 strikeouts in 15 1/3 innings pitched.

-- In his last outing on Sunday against the Los Angeles Dodgers, the right-hander threw five scoreless innings while surrendering two hits.
+- The left-hander's last time out was on Sunday against the Los Angeles Dodgers, when he tossed 5 2/3 innings, surrendering one earned run while giving up four hits.

-- In three games this season, the 31-year-old has a 3.86 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .263 to opposing hitters.
+- The 33-year-old has amassed an ERA of 4.70, with 7.6 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .259 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.